-- Windows systems:

-- wsadmin -username SKLMAdmin -password mypwd -lang jython

-- Systems such as AIX or Linux:

-- ./wsadmin.sh -username SKLMAdmin -password mypwd -lang jython
+./wsadmin.sh -username SKLMAdmin -password mypwd -lang jython

-- REST interface:
+- · REST interface:

 - Open a REST client.

 - 2. Import a certificate:

 - Graphical user interface

 - a.
 In the Action Items section of the Welcome page, in the Key Groups and Certificates area, click You have pending certificates.

 - b.
 In the Pending Certificates table, select the appropriate pending certificate

 - c.
 Click Import.

 - d.
-In the File Name and location field, type the path and file name of the certificate request file that are returned by the certificate authority.
+Click Browse to specify the certificate request file location under <SKLM_DATA>.
+For the definition of <SKLM_DATA>, see Definitions for HOME and other directory variables.

 - e.
-Alternatively, click Browse to navigate to the certificate request file.
-For example, you might browse to a pending certificate in the drive:\Program Files (x86)\IBM\WebSphere\AppServer\products\sklm directory.

-- f.
 Click Import.

 - Command-line interface: